 The news of 28 August 1916 was typical of the time.
 It was two years into WW1, with the Battle of Fromelles in July and then Pozieres.
 By the end of August, Australians were fighting at Mouquet Farm, France.
 Newspapers were full of war news, departures and casualties and the Portland Guardian of 28 August 1916 was no different.

 Mrs Thomson of Lower Cape Bridgewater had heard the news her son Private G.E.
 Thomson was wounded in France.
 Families of the 37th, 38th and 40th Battalions were able to send their parcels for the front to 380 Bourke Street, Melbourne.
 The parcels were then forwarded to the various Battalions at a cost of one penny per pound.

-I would like to think this next article was about my 1st cousins 3 x removed, Frederick James and Arthur Leonard Holmes (aka Lennie) of Casterton.
-However, while Arthur was still in Australia, not embarking until October 21, 1916 , Fred was in France and wounded by this time.
+I would like to think the next article was about my 1st cousins 3 x removed, Frederick James and Arthur Leonard Holmes (aka Lennie) of Casterton.
+However, while Arthur was still in Australia, not embarking until 21 October 1916, Fred was in France and wounded by this time.

-The Haines family from idyllic Sandy Waterhole on the Glenelg River, received news of theirs son’s passing as a result of wounds.
+The Haines family from idyllic Sandy Waterhole on the Glenelg River received news of their son’s passing as a result of wounds.